 3) All entry requirements for the particular degree must be met (for instance, an Honours undergraduate degree is generally a pre-requisite for entry into a PhD program).
 Admission criteria are an academic matter and you will need to provide evidence that you have attained the appropriate pre-requisites for the degree you are applying for.

-5) If you are an international student who is not a citizen of an English-speaking country, you will be required to demonstrate that your English language ability meets the UNSW entry criteria.
+5) All applicants, whether domestic or international, are required to demonstrate that their English language ability meets the UNSW entry criteria.
 Full information on the English language requirements of this University is available on the UNSW Admissions Office website.

 Ready to apply for admission to UNSW?

 All applications for entry to UNSW for postgraduate study must be submitted via UNSW Apply Online.
 You will then be advised of details of all the necessary documentation that you need to provide, including proof of contact with your proposed supervisor.
-If you intend to apply for a scholarship, the online application to UNSW must be completed first.
+Students can apply for the UNSW scholarships during their admission application.